How much does SEO cost in the UK? (2026 guide)

 What you'll need

-Successful DIY SEO requires developing competency in multiple areas and committing significant time.
+Successful DIY SEO needs you to build competency in multiple areas and commit significant time.

 Requirement Details

 Time investment Minimum 5-10 hours weekly.
-Part-time SEO (2-3 hours/week) rarely generates sufficient momentum for meaningful results.
+Part-time SEO (2-3 hours/week) rarely generates enough momentum for meaningful results.

 Learning curve Keyword research: 2-4 weeks.
 Technical SEO basics: 4-8 weeks.
 Content creation skills: varies.